gucascau/ProxLabToolkit/README.md

 enzyme — a biotin ligase (BioID, TurboID) or engineered peroxidase (APEX) — is fused to a bait protein of interest and expressed in cells.
-Upon activation (biotin addition, or biotin-phenol + H2O2 for APEX), the enzyme covalently tags proteins within a short radius (roughly 10-20 nm) with biotin.
+Upon activation (biotin addition, or biotin-phenol + H2O2 for APEX), the enzyme covalently tags proteins within a short radius with biotin.
 Biotinylated proteins are then enriched with streptavidin beads, digested, and identified/quantified by mass spectrometry, yielding a snapshot of the bait's proximal interactome — including transient and